stefe2/kyber-doc/docs/manual/software/web-interface.md

     - Use a firewall to restrict access
     - Consider using a VPN for secure remote connections
     - Regularly update your system firmware

+!!! note "Custom Title"
+    This is a note admonition.
+The title is optional.

+!!! abstract "Abstract"
+    Also known as "summary" or "tldr"

+!!! info "Info"
+    Additional information

+!!! tip "Tip"
+    Also known as "hint" or "important"

+!!! success "Success"
+    Also known as "check" or "done"

+!!! question "Question"
+    Also known as "help" or "faq"

+!!! warning "Warning"
+    Also known as "caution" or "attention"

+!!! failure "Failure"
+    Also known as "fail" or "missing"

+!!! danger "Danger"
+    Also known as "error"

+!!! bug "Bug"
+    Report a bug

+!!! example "Example"
+    An example

+!!! quote "Quote"
+    Also known as "cite"